 Setting up and maintaining a staking pool often requires a lot of time and expertise.
 Staking pools tend to be the most effective on networks where the barrier of entry (technical or financial) is relatively high.
 As such, many pool providers charge a fee from the staking rewards that are distributed to participants.

 Most staking pools require a low minimum balance and append no additional withdrawal times.
-As such, joining a staking pool instead of staking solo might be ideal for newer users.
+As such, joining a staking pool instead of staking solo might be ideal for new users.

 Networks that support cold staking allow users to stake while securely holding their funds offline.
 It’s worth noting that if the stakeholder moves their coins out of cold storage, they’ll stop receiving rewards.